solitariaa/CMPUT404-assignment-css-hell/README.md

 Part 1 Modifications

-    theme paragraphs to BerkshireSwash_Regular font
+    theme paragraphs to Times New Roman font set the paragraphs with left align, 1.5 em indent and 1 em margin theme header tags with Times New Roman font, and set the margin area with 20% set the body with Georgia font
-    set the paragraphs with left align, 1.5 em indent and 1 em margin theme header tags with Georgia font, and set the margin area with 20% set image captions as 25% width of the original size set background into parchment
+    set image captions as 25% width of the original size set background into parchment
     set the link color and hover color into red and green